akar247/RecipesDurationAnalysis/README.md

 <br>
 <br>

 For our <strong>EDA</strong>, we focused on 3 main forms of analysis, univariate, bivariate, and aggregates.
+For our analysis we used a grouped data frame on the <code>name</code> of each recipe.
+This grouped dataframe has 83,040 rows.

 <br>
 <br>